cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/settinguptheanalysis.md

 -   The normalization of the data histogram must correspond to the number of observed events.
 -   The normalization of the expected histograms must match the expected event yields.

-The combine tool can take as input histograms saved as TH1, as RooAbsHist in a RooFit workspace (an example of how to create a RooFit workspace and save histograms is available in [github](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/main/data/benchmarks/shapes/make_simple_shapes.cxx)), or from a pandas dataframe ([example](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/main/data/tutorials/shapes/simple-shapes-df.txt)).
+The <sub><sup>COMBINE</sup></sub> tool can take as input histograms saved as TH1, as RooAbsHist in a RooFit workspace (an example of how to create a RooFit workspace and save histograms is available in [github](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/main/data/benchmarks/shapes/make_simple_shapes.cxx)), or from a pandas dataframe ([example](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/main/data/tutorials/shapes/simple-shapes-df.txt)).

 The block of lines defining the mapping (first block in the datacard) contains one or more rows of the form